REGISTRATION HAS CLOSED

 Today, I am still sober!
 Words cannot describe how my life has been changed for the good.
 I am a Proud Sober Yavapai Man who has regained hope and enjoys a life of sobriety. ~Tribal Healing to Wellness Court Graduate

 The Tribal Healing to Wellness Court Planning Initiative (THWCPI) is designed to assist jurisdictions in the planning and development of Tribal Healing to Wellness Court programs.
-NDCI staff and cadre of treatment practitioners’ work with planning teams to shape programs, develop policy and procedure manuals, and build team unity.
-THWCPI includes a visit to a local Tribal Healing and Wellness Court in order to observe case staffing and status hearings.
+NDCI staff and a cadre of treatment court practitioners work with planning teams to shape programs, develop policy and procedure manuals, and build team unity.

-The Bureau of Justice Assistance (BJA), in partnership with NDCI, developed the content of the adult THWCPI program.
-In offering training and technical assistance through THWCPI, BJA demonstrates a commitment to working with local jurisdictions to prevent and control substance abuse and crime among the Native American, Alaska Native, and Native Hawaiian populations.
-An expert practitioner, who is a representative from the native community, and a representative from NDCI will attend all THWCPI events.
-This training is for adult courts only.
+The Bureau of Justice Assistance (BJA), in partnership with the NDCI, developed the content of each THWCPI program.
+In offering training and technical assistance through THWCPI, BJA demonstrates a commitment to working with local jurisdictions to prevent and control substance abuse and crime.
+A representative from NDCI and an expert practitioner from within the Tribal Healing to Wellness Court system will attend all THWCPI events.

-Using THWCPI, NDCI will serve up to 10 jurisdictions.
-Once capacity is reached, NDCI will place jurisdictions on a wait-list and will accept them into the THWCPI as space becomes available.
-Wait-listed teams will automatically be added to the list should THWCPI be available in the next calendar year.
-Funding for THWCPI is contingent on the availability and amount of that fiscal year’s funding for the Adult Drug Court Discretionary Grant programs.
+Using THWCPI, NDCI will serve up to 5 jurisdictions.
+Once capacity is reached, NDCI will place jurisdictions on a wait-list and accept them into THWCCPI as space becomes available.
+Funding for THWCPI is contingent on the availability and amount of that fiscal year’s funding for the Adult Drug Court Discretionary Grant program.

 Team Member Roles and Responsibilities

-To participate in THWCPI, each community must identify ten individuals representing the following disciplines to form a Tribal Healing to Wellness Court planning team:
+To participate in THWCPI, each community must identify eight individuals representing the following disciplines to form a Tribal Healing to Wellness Court planning team:

 - Defense counsel